literalpie/storybook-addon-rtl/README.md

 ## License

 Copyright (c) 2023 Benjamin Kindle (@literalpie).
 This is free software, and may be redistributed under the terms specified in the LICENSE file.

+# Choices

+- Make a breaking change, all in on globals.
+Already go to 2.0 dropping paramters support
+- Ship in state where initialGlobals does not work on non-docs stories.
+Docs will get direction from whatever happened to be the last story you were on :-/
+- Use globals as a fallback value.
+The globals value gets updated when any change happens (eg. story has parameters), which will cause all later viewed stories to use that globals value.
+- Opt in to globals.
+I'd have to figure out how to refactor to support both ways. - I'd rather just say stay on 1.0 if you want to keep the old way.

+I think I want to do the 2.0 way.